tkp001/publicnocturneapp/README.md

 I made this project entirely because I hated spotify ads interrupting my experience..
 I integrated the YouTube and Spotify API to allow searching and playing of song titles, this is completely legal as I have read through the TOS and Policies.
-This project is not commercially viable due to API limitations and pontential API depreciation.
+This project is not commercially viable due to API limitations and potential API depreciation.
 Future expansion includes accounts (saving features) and AI to enhance the experience.

 ## Requirements: